Annerosedegroot/Project5/README.md

 Gantt chart visualization
 ...
 _Requirements_
-Python 3.7+ (not Python 3.9, because the streamlit library will not work for about a month) Streamlit
+Python 3.7+ (not Python 3.9, because the streamlit library will not work until November 2023) Streamlit
 Pandas
 Numpy